Same-sex marriage in Guanajuato: Directive and passage of legislation in 2025

 On 20 December 2021, citing jurisprudence established by the Supreme Court of Justice of the Nation, Libia García Muñoz Ledo, the Secretary General of Government (Secretaría de Gobierno), issued an official directive, "Directive 2261/2021", addressed to all civil registry officials in Guanajuato that, effective immediately, same-sex couples can marry in the state without the further need of their first obtaining a judicial amparo.
 The directive states: "As of this date and thereafter, the right of all people, without discrimination due to their sexual preference, to marry in our Civil Registry offices is recognized."
 Activist Juan Pablo Delgado, a founding member of the LGBT advocacy group Free León (León Libre), welcomed the measure, saying, "Today Guanajuato joins the list of states that allow equal marriage.
 While the need to reform local law continues, a huge step is taken in building a society that offers equal conditions for all people.
 Long live diversity."
 Guanajuato's reputation as one of the most conservative states in Mexico was also cause for widespread media coverage that followed García Muñoz's announcement.
 The first same-sex marriage performed under the new directive took place on 10 January 2022 in Irapuato.
 On 26 January 2022, Governor Diego Sinhué Rodríguez Vallejo issued an executive decree repealing article 72 of the civil registry regulations, which had established as a requisite for marriage that the partners be of the opposite sex.
 The decree entered into effect that same day.
 However, the directive technically lapsed upon the end of Rodríguez Vallejo's governorship on 26 September 2024.
 However, the state government confirmed the following month that since the civil registry regulations were modified same-sex marriage would remain legal in Guanajuato.
 The Secretary General of Government, Jorge Jiménez Lona, stated that since the regulations were changed "no circular is required, nothing special is required".

 On 11 November 2025, the Justice Commission of the Congress of Guanajuato voted 3–2 to pass a bill officially codifying same-sex marriage into state law.
-A final vote is expected in December.
 Deputy Rolando Alcántar Rojas from the conservative National Action Party supported the measure, and stated that attempts to replace same-sex marriage with civil unions would likely be struck down by the Supreme Court as unconstitutional.
+A final vote took place on 4 December, when the bill passed 25–9.
+The legislation was signed by Governor Muñoz Ledo, and published in the official state gazette on 18 December.
+It took effect the following day.
+Article 144 of the Civil Code now reads: Marriage is the free union of two people, whose purpose is to establish a shared life in which the spouses provide each other with respect, equality, and mutual support.
+(Note: Matrimonio es la unión libre de dos personas, que tiene como objeto realizar una comunidad de vida, en la que los cónyuges se procuran respeto, igualdad y ayuda mutua.)